TheBodger/MagicMirrorConfig/README.md

 <br>Troubleshooting:<BR><BR>
   <uL>
-    <li> Check which folder magicmirror was installed into to and its actual name. <BR>It may not be in the default directory. <BR>All commands in unix are case sensitive so Magicmirror is not the same as MagicMirror.
+    <li> Check which folder magicmirror was installed into to and its actual name. <BR>It may not be in the default directory.<BR>if it isnt, then amend the first cd command and run each line individually <BR>Check your spelling as all commands in unix are case sensitive so Magicmirror is not the same as MagicMirror.
     </li>
   </ol>